-By Toon Timbermont - Co-founder - almost 4 years ago
+By Toon Timbermont - Co-founder - about 4 years ago

 Workflow automation is very powerful and can accelerate the digital public sector.
 But it is not a one size fits all solution.